jascdk/Nilan_Homeassistant/README.md

 e.g

-`http://10.0.1.16/read/app` This is a great test info you got a modbus connection as the reads from the safest area of the modbus index.
-Other commands might fail as controller don't know the status of the requested index.
+`http://10.0.1.16/read/app` This is a great starter to give you info about the modbus connection being ok as this reads from the safest area of the modbus registers.
+Other commands might fail as controller don't know the status of the requested index e.g. if sensor is not connected or optional board is not connected.

 `http://10.0.1.16/get/610/6/1` Will return read values of addresses 610-615 in holding register range.